obynio/obynio/README.md

 * LinkedIn: https://www.linkedin.com/in/yohannleon
 * Instagram: https://www.instagram.com/yohann

-Core focuses of interest currently includes SRE, DevOps, Linux, Python, Golang, Django, Docker, Kubernetes.
+I love ≡𝐺𝑂 and spend too much time on Github, but core focuses of interest also includes SRE, AWS, Edge Networking, Linux, Python, Django, Docker, Kubernetes.
 I typically ask my family to point out which of these are Pokemons 😉